 Additional information on unlawful harassment can be found on the EEOC, MCHR, and the KHRC websites or by contacting our attorneys.

 Another common problem is being subjected to some type of retaliatory behavior in the workplace.
 However, as with harassment and discrimination, not all types of retaliation are unlawful.
 The most common illegal actions involve retaliation against an employee who has expressed concern that she or he is being subjected to discrimination, or who has reported some other type of possible illegal action (whistle-blowing).

 There are many legal issues to consider in these situations and if you have or are considering making a report of some type of wrongful conduct to your employer, you would be well-advised to discuss the matter with an experienced employment attorney so that you can make sure you report the matter in a way that will provide the most possible legal protection.
 Likewise, if you have already made a complaint of discrimination or harassment and are experiencing retaliation, it would be a good idea to evaluate the situation with an attorney so you can decide if you have a claim, or possibly need to make a further complaint of retaliation or unlawful conduct.

 Evaluating Your Situation

-At Siro Smith Dickson PC, our experienced discrimination, retaliation, and harassment lawyers represent clients who have been the victim of discrimination, harassment, retaliation, and wrongful discharge.
+At Siro Smith Dickson PC, our experienced discrimination, retaliation, and harassment lawyers represent clients who have been the victim of discrimination, harassment, retaliation, wrongful discharge, or other illegal workplace actions.
 We have extensive experience with a variety of employment laws, including:

 - The Americans with Disabilities Act, as Amended (ADAAA)